PotHix/pothix.github.com/content/post/2019-year-in-review.md

 For those of you who remember, I spoke 24 times in 2017.
 I decided to create some sort of a challenge for myself to speak more and was quite successful at it.
-It was time to have a low schedule. 😃
+After such achievement, I decided to change my priorities. 😃

 To make things easier to track, I now have the [talks page](/talks), which I'm going to use as a reference here.